Ryan-Page-2024/Movie-Machine-Learning/Data/README.md

 <br><br>

 ## File Name: RF Results Comparison
 The file compares the actual and predicted ***Re-Watch Desire*** for DiDi, Forrest Gump, American Psycho, Iron Man, and American Beauty, with both values rounded. <br><br> It includes a calculated difference between the actual and predicted scores, showing how closely the Random Forest model's predictions align with the actual ***Re-Watch Desire***.
-The difference range from -1.0 to 1.3, highlighting where the model either overestimated or underestimated the Re-Watch Desire.
+The differences range from -1.0 to 1.3, highlighting where the model either overestimated or underestimated the Re-Watch Desire.

 <br><br>